-The story of the brief British occupation of an undefended Washington, D.C., in 1814 is well-known.
-During the War of 1812, the British were urged to attack something in the former colonies after American troops attacked Canada and burned some government buildings.
-Washington was picked as the target because of its symbolic importance, its easy access from the sea, and the inability of American troops to defend it.
+The story of the brief British occupation of an undefended Washington, D.C. is well-known.
+During the War of 1812, the British were urged to attack the former colonies after American troops attacked Canada and burned government buildings.
+Washington was picked as the target because of its symbolic importance, its easy access from the sea, and the inability of inexperienced American troops to defend it.
 President James Madison and his wife, Dolley, were aware of the threat, and they made prearranged plans to escape the city if the British attacked.

-On August 24, 1814, troops from both armies met outside of Washington, and the British Army easily defeated an inexperienced volunteer American force.
+On August 24, 1814, troops from both armies met outside of Washington, and the British Army easily defeated a volunteer American force at the battle of Bladensburg.
 President Madison and Secretary of State James Monroe were nearly captured.
-As the British troops moved onward, Dolley Madison gathered belongings from the White House, including a copy of the iconic Gilbert Stuart portrait of George Washington, and she fled to safety along with others.
+As the British troops moved onward, Dolley Madison gathered belongings, including her silver, from the White House.

-The British troops set fire to the Capitol, the White House, and other government buildings that day.
-They also took the time to finish off a meal at the White House before torching the building.
+The British troops set fire to the Capitol, the White House (then called the Presidential Mansion,) the Library of Congress, and other government buildings that day, (but not before taking the time to finish off a meal that had been left out at the White House.)

-Then an act of nature became involved: There is anecdotal evidence of a tornado, which touched down in the middle of the city on August 25, 1814, from the National Weather Service.
+Then came a fortuitous act of nature: a massive storm swept through the burning city.
+There is anecdotal evidence of a tornado, which touched down in the middle of the city on August 25, 1814, from the National Weather Service.

 George Robert Gleig, a British soldier on the scene, detailed the scene in his memoirs as the severe thunderstorm rolled into the city in the afternoon.